guidogallopyn/PAPML1/PAPML1.md

 training <- training[inTrain,]
 ```

+## Exploratory Data Analysis

-* Below are 2 characteristic plots of a graphical analysis of predictor variables.
-The plot shows 2 principle components of the predictor variables with data points colored according to the classe.
-Observe that classes are not confined to simple regions in this 2D sub-space, and that there are no clear decision boundaries for classification.
+Below are 2 characteristic plots of a graphical analysis of predictor variables in the training set.

+* The first plot shows 2 principle components of the predictor variables with data points colored according to the classe.
+Observe that the data is quite noisy and that the classes are not confined to simple regions in this 2D sub-space, and that there are no obvious decision boundaries for classification.

 ```r